sumilao/Embedded-System-Design-Flow-on-Zynq/lab2.md

 1. Open the previous project, or the lab1 project from the **{labsolutions}** directory, and save the project as lab2.
 Open the Block Design.
 1. Start Vivado, if necessary, and open either the lab1 project (lab1.xpr) you created in the previous lab or from the **{labsolutions}** directory using the Open Project link in the Getting Started page.

-2. Select **File > Save Project As…** to open the Save Project As dialog box.
+2. Select **File > Project > Save As…** to open the Save Project As dialog box.
 Enter lab2 as the project name.
 Make sure that the Create Project Subdirectory option is checked, the project directory path is **{labs}** and click OK.
 This will create the lab2 directory and save the project and associated directory with lab2 name.

 ### Add Two Instances of GPIO